CityofToronto/bdit_data-sources/assets/traffic_signals/README.md

    a.side2route AS side2_street,
    a.latitude::numeric AS latitude,
    a.longitude::numeric AS longitude,
-   a.activationdate AS activation_date,
+   a.activation_date AS activation_date,
    NULL::text AS details
   FROM upsmaingeneral a
- WHERE a.activationdate IS NOT NULL
+ WHERE a.activation_date IS NOT NULL
 UNION ALL
 SELECT 'Leading Pedestrian Intervals'::text AS asset_type,
    a.id::integer AS px,